 Surrey House, Haugh Head

 Surrey House in Haugh Head lis located beside the A697 road about a mile from Wooler.
 It was was built in the mid-19th century.
 The building is a former coaching inn and was called the George and Dragon.
 The building incorporates older stonework of an earlier house in which it is believed that the Earl of Surrey stayed before the Battle of Flodden in 1513.[1]
-The house is a Grade II listed building.
+The house is Grade II listed on the National Heritage List for England.

 SURREY HOUSE - Haugh Head - List Entry